 Comparatively, the replacement of Arginine 426 (Arg426) with Asparagine 439 (Asn439) in ACE2 appeared to weaken the interaction due to the loss of an important salt bridge with Asp32 (71).

 He concluded that the development of a ligand or antibody could be carried out based on protein structure.
-Taken together, synthesizing an agent with an enhanced affinity to either ACE2 or COVID-19 could attenuate virulence and infection (71).
+Taken together, synthesizing an agent with an enhanced affinity to either ACE2 or COVID-

 7. ACE2-based pharmacotherapy for COVID-19